Sacramento Premises Liability Attorneys

 - Unrestrained or unsecured animals (posing a danger)

-If you or a loved one has been injured, don't wait to contact our experienced legal team to get started on your case!
+If you or a loved one has been injured, don't wait to contact our Sacramento premises liability lawyers to get started on your case.
 Having handled thousands of cases, you can trust your case is in good hands when you call Kershaw, Cook & Talley.

 Contact an experienced attorney at Kershaw, Cook & Talley for a free and confidential case evaluation.
 Call us at (916) 520-6639 or contact us now.